bbest31/ape-survey/README.md

 the react client to interact with them.

 > You can also launch Ganache and then compile and migrate the contract using truffle separately.

+> Use Windows Powershell with open as Administrator

+1. Launch Ganache workspace
+2. Run `truffle migrate` to deploy the contract to the Ganache chain, or `truffle compile` to just compile the contracts.
+3. In Ganache check the Transactions section to see that the transactions have been processed.
+4. (Optional) If you want to use the console to interact with the contracts use the `truffle console`